summitllc/git_school/additional_modules/intermediate_concepts/intermediate_concepts_and_functions.md

 # Important Concepts in Git
-Now that you have the basic concept of what git it, and how to use it, it's time to dive into some important concept pertain to git and its usage, as well as some surounding topics and bits of information that need to be considered as a software developer on GitHub (or other platforms like it).
+Now that you have the basic concept of what git it, and how to use it, it's time to dive into some important concept pertain to git and its usage, as well as some surrounding topics and bits of information that need to be considered as a software developer on GitHub (or other platforms like it).
 This list will likely be a constant work in progress, as the authors come across questions and ideas that we did not consider at the time of this writing.
 Feel free to check in frequently to see if something new has come to our attention.
 Additionally, if you think of something that is not